Music in the City

 I took a seat at the back, mainly because I knew I’d have to slip out early.
 However, had I wanted a closer seat, the pickings would be slim, as the church was pretty much full of a diverse throng of people.

 From where I was, I could see the the open lid of the grand piano.
-I sat there taking it all in, and my thoughts alternating from thinking how beautiful the church was, to “maybe I should change my seat”, to snippets of the partially overheard conversation of the two mature ladies mature in front of me . – I got the distinct impression that at least one of them was a regular.
+I sat there taking it all in, and my thoughts alternating from thinking how beautiful the church was, to “maybe I should change my seat”, to snippets of the partially overheard conversation of the two mature ladies in front of me . – I got the distinct impression that at least one of them was a regular.

 I did eventually move to one of the side cubicles.
 I still couldn’t see the extraordinary pianist, but did feel I could slip out more discretely.